 - What is a unique story you want prospective applicants to know about your company?
 In 10-15 words or less, explain why potential applicants should work for your team instead of competitors.

 - Has your company won any awards?
-Highlight these awards, why they’re important and any relevant images on your career site.
+Highlight these awards, why they’re important and any relevant images on your careers page.
 Job seekers will be especially excited to see if you’ve won any “Best Places to Work” awards.

 - What are the benefits you offer employees?
 Include a bulleted list and explain how each benefit is unique.